Alex3k/grafana_mlt_demo/README.md

 - We can also click on this diagram to drill down.
 - **CLICK ON PRODUCT**
 - On this dashboard we have the status of Offline/Online From synthetics
+- We have the Product Service specific MTTR and MTTA rather than the overview of the entire system
+- We can also see all of the open incidents for this service directly from ServiceNow
 - We have Latencies and Throughputs from tracing
 - We have logs and error logs
 - In addition we have Memory, CPU and Bandwidth metrics to help us identify what’s going on